Deslocado: Eurovision-related and international media

 International critics offered a range of reviews on "Deslocado", varying from positive to mixed.
 Eva Frantz from the Finnish broadcaster Yle gave the song a seven out of 10, praising the track for its "sympathetic and pleasing" quality, and commended Napa’s commitment to singing in Portuguese.
 Likewise, Harmen van Dijk, Peter van der Lint, and Nienke Schipper from the Dutch newspaper Trouw highlighted Napa's use of the Portuguese language, describing it as "wonderfully melodic...that feeds the memory", and dubbed the song as "breathing the same fragility and peace".
 Writing for Esquire, Dave Holmes named the entry as one of the highlights of the contest.
 He described it as "a pure, simple, nice little pop song" and described it as a bittersweet reflection on Portuguese youth leaving the country in search of better job opportunities, and noted that its "lack of flash" could help it stand out.

-Mark Savage from BBC described the song as having a "70s vibe, channelling Paul McCartney's Wings", and calling it a "soft rock tear-jerker".
+Mark Savage from the BBC described the song as having a "70s vibe, channelling Paul McCartney's Wings", and calling it a "soft rock tear-jerker".
 Alberto Muraro from Cosmopolitan Italy characterised the song as having a "fresh and rhythmic vibe" that evokes "a sense of movement and lightheartedness", noting that it explores "feeling out of place while being at peace with one's own path".
 In Suara Merdeka, Fadlan Fahrial described the song as “a soft-tempo pop ballad with a minimalist arrangement” that places focus on the vocals and message, writing that its “simplicity is its strength”, enabling listeners to connect with its “sincere emotions.”
 He further interpreted the song as expressing both Madeiran identity and a universal feeling of being far from home, and noted that many listeners considered it “simple yet touching” for addressing the human experience of homesickness.

-Jon O’Brien from Vulture ranked the song 17th, noting that the track followed Salvador Sobral’s Eurovision formula of "authentic vibe", but doubted its broader appeal, citing that "audiences are unlikely to fall for the same trick twice".
+Jon O’Brien from Vulture ranked the song 17th out of the 37 entries, noting that the track followed Salvador Sobral’s Eurovision formula of "authentic vibe", but doubted its broader appeal, citing that "audiences are unlikely to fall for the same trick twice".
 Still, he praised its "warm, stripped-back" sound and its "breezy harmonies and gentle acoustics", calling it a "much-needed antidote to all the bells and whistles elsewhere".
 Rob Picheta from CNN ranked the entry 23rd out of the 26 finalists, calling the song "perfectly nice" but "there's nothing in the staging that elevates it".
 Ralf Lofstad from Dagbladet gave the song a two out of six, describing it as a "flattering but bland semi-acoustic ballad" with a "Beatles-like quality".
 Aftenposten's Robert Hoftun Gjestad rated the song a three out of six, criticising it for being generic and describing it as a "100 per cent straightforward pop song that will quickly end up in the oblivion pile".
 In a review for The Times, Ed Potton gave the song one out of five stars, describing it as "totally forgettable".